Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Scratching is a way for cats to mark their territory

-Cats are very territorial and solitary animals and, for them, scratching is a way to mark territory and warn off other cats.
+Cats are very territorial and solitary animals, and scratching is a way for them to mark territory and warn off other animals.
 Through scratching, cats actually try to decrease the chance of confronting other cats in two ways:

 • By leaving visual signs that can be seen from afar.

-Keep in mind that if your cat has to share an area with other pets or can see other animals, he or she may be scratching to mark its territory even more.
+Remember that if your cat has to share an area with other pets or can see other animals, she or he may be scratching to mark its territory even more.
 Cats in this situation also spray to mark their territory – another behavior you can avoid

 Scratching shows joy and happiness

-Sharp cat claws scratching human skinCats scratch to stretch and to show excitement.
-They do it when they wake up and when their human comes home from work.
-They also do it when they are “kneading” with their paws, and while this rhythmic motion might be painful for you, it’s actually sigh of affection.
+Sharp feline's claws on human skinKitties scratch to stretch but and show excitement as well.
+They do it when they wake up and their human comes home from work.
+They also do it when they are “kneading” with their paws.
+And while this rhythmic motion might be painful for you, it’s actually a sign of affection.

-How can I get my cat to stop scratching the furniture?
+How can I get my kitty to stop scratching the furniture?

-You can get your cat to stop scratching your furniture by providing attractive scratching surfaces throughout your home.
-Scratching is a natural behavior, so don’t punish the animal but direct it to specific objects such as scratching posts.
+You can get your kitty to stop scratching your furniture by providing attractive scratching surfaces throughout your home.
+Scratching is a natural behavior, so don’t punish the pet but direct it to specific objects such as posts or trees with scratching poles.

-A cat climbing a sisal post with claws outThe cat scratching posts are good for cats because they provide a safe outlet for stretching and sharpening the cat's claws.
+A cat is clawing a sisal poleThe scratching posts are good for cats because they provide a safe outlet for stretching and sharpening their claws.
 They also offer the height, material, and sturdiness to entice our feline friends.
-That’s why with a few scratching posts and some patience, a cat can be trained to leave your furniture alone.
+That’s why a cat can be trained to leave your furniture alone with a few scratching posts and some patience.

-However, when it comes to training your cat to use scratching posts, two factors are essential – material and location.
-The material has to be appealing to the cat and the location should be prominent.
+However, when training kitty to use scratching posts, two factors are essential – material and location.
+The material has to be appealing to the cat, and the location should be prominent.

-What type of scratching post material is best for cats?
+What type of scratching post material is best for kitties?

-The truth is that different cats have different scratching preferences.
-Overall, the material needs to make a good sound, allow the cat to sink its claws into it and offer the nooks that help trim the cat’s nails when scratching.
+Different cats have different scratching preferences.
+Overall, the material needs to make a good sound, allow the kitty to sink its claws into it, and offer nooks that help trim the cat’s nails when scratching.
 It’s also helpful if the scratcher is tall or angled, so it can provide a good stretch.

-A pet cat resting on a scratcher, which is made of sisal and carpetIf you are unsure what your cat would enjoy, provide a scratching post that offers a couple of materials.
-Overall, the most used materials are sisal rope, corrugated cardboard, carpet and wood.
+A cat is resting on a sisal/carpet triangle scratcherIf you are unsure what your cat would enjoy, provide a scratching post made of a couple of materials.
+Overall, the most used materials are sisal rope, corrugated cardboard, carpet, and wood.
 Sisal posts seem to be very popular because this material lasts longer.

 Sisal is made from the natural fibers of the agave plant (Agave sisalana).
-The material is sustainable and biodegradable.
-It is perfectly safe and widely used in agricultural, interior-design and nursery applications.
+It is sustainable and biodegradable, perfectly safe, and widely used in agricultural, interior-design, and nursery applications.

-When used for scratching posts, sisal is strong and rough, resembling tree bark consistency – the ideal scratching surface for cats in the wild.
+When used on scratching posts, sisal is strong and rough, resembling tree bark consistency – the ideal scratching surface for cats in the wild.

-Yes, cats enjoy scratching the wood, which is why some people even put tree stumps in their homes.
+Yes, cats enjoy clawing the wood, so some people even put tree stumps in their homes.
 You can also purchase a scratching post made of natural logs.
 After all, scratchers are the modern alternative to the trees that cats in the wild scratch to mark their territories.

 What is the difference between jute and sisal?